Servideska/HPC/doc.zih.tu-dresden.de/docs/quickstart/getting_started.md

 of the most important Linux commands needed on the HPC system.

-To work on the ZIH HPC system and to follow the instructions on this page as well as other Compendium pages, it is important to be familiar with the [basic terminology](https://hpc-wiki.info/hpc/HPC-Dictionary) such as [ssh](https://hpc-wiki.info/hpc/SSH), [cluster](https://hpc-wiki.info/hpc/HPC-Dictionary#Cluster), [login node](https://hpc-wiki.info/hpc/HPC-Dictionary#Login_Node),
+To work on the ZIH HPC system and to follow the instructions on this page as well as other compendium pages, it is important to be familiar with the [basic terminology](https://hpc-wiki.info/hpc/HPC-Dictionary) such as [ssh](https://hpc-wiki.info/hpc/SSH), [cluster](https://hpc-wiki.info/hpc/HPC-Dictionary#Cluster), [login node](https://hpc-wiki.info/hpc/HPC-Dictionary#Login_Node),